Skip to content

 Donate

-ROSETREES is a registered charity (no. 1197546) working in animals across the United Kingdom.
+Rosetrees is a registered charity (no. 1197546) working in arts & culture across the United Kingdom.
 Its latest Charity Commission filing directs 89% of spending to charitable activities, holding roughly 125 months of reserves, and files its annual accounts on time.
-Income has been growing over recent years.
+Reported income changed sharply in 2024 (likely a merger, transfer or reporting change) — year-on-year trend labels are not meaningful across that step.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-ROSETREES has a Clarity Score of 62 out of 100 on CharityCompare (2 stars, Needs improvement).
+Rosetrees has a Clarity Score of 61 out of 100 on CharityCompare (3 stars, Needs improvement).
 Charity Commission registration number 1197546.
 Status: Registered.
-Primary cause area: Animals.
-Latest accounts year 2023: total income £10m, with 89% of expenditure on charitable activities.
+Primary cause area: Arts & culture.
+Latest accounts year 2025: total income £6.8m, with 89% of expenditure on charitable activities.
 Accounts filing: up to date.
 Reserves: approximately 125 months of operating costs.
 2 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .